Fat Tuesday in New Orleans

 Float designs are planned months ahead of Carnival season.

-Get ready to yell, "Throw Me Somethin'!" for some iconic throws.
+Get ready to yell "Throw me somethin'!" for some iconic throws.

-Can’t Miss Parades & Events
+Can’t-Miss Parades & Events

 Saturday

-- The Krewe of Endymion, which rolls Saturday night before Mardi Gras, is known for its size, light-up throws and celebrity grand marshals.
+- The Krewe of Endymion, which rolls the Saturday night before Mardi Gras, is known for its size, light-up throws and celebrity grand marshals.

 Sunday